Music - Sound Arts

 Classroom work: Jeremy spent twelve periods each with the year 11 (Term 2) and year 12 (Term 3) NCEA music classes, taking them through study units on Pandemonium's Smellin' of Stomp and John Psathas' View From Olympus, both percussion-centred works.
 He also assisted music staff, Kate O'Connell and Don Whelan, in assessing the written projects that resulted from these units.

-Support was provided for junior and NCEA students with intensive teaching and learning in two percussion based pieces, Smellin' of Stomp ( Pandemonium) and View from Olympus John Psathas .
+Support was provided for junior and NCEA students with intensive teaching and learning in one percussion based piece, View from Olympus John Psathas .
 As New Zealand works, these compositions were ideal for both practical and research study for performance.

 Technical proficiency on percussion instruments was greatly enhanced and participants who played other instruments gained some new perspectives on their main instrument and had the opportunity to improve their ensemble techniques.